 - Press the dough into an 8x4 rectangle on a lined baking sheet.
 Dough should be about 1/2 inch thick.

 - Bake in the oven for 10-15 minutes until edges are golden brown.
 Let cool for 5 minutes.
 Put in the refrigerator to help set the crust.

 - For the caramel, add the dates to a food processor and process until a paste is formed, scraping down the sides as needed.

-- Spread the date caramel evenly over the cooled shortbread cookie and store in the freezer for about 30 minutes.
+- Spread the date caramel evenly over the cooled shortbread cookie with an offset spatula and store in the freezer for about 30 minutes.

 - Cut into 12 bars and coat with melted chocolate (I melted mine in a bowl over a pot of boiling water).